nasirayyub/mixerp/README.md

 The two main objectives of Frapid are:

 1. To be able to host a **single Frapid application instance** on multiple servers.
-Multi tenancy, web garden, web farm, or whatever they say.
+Multi tenancy, web farm, or whatever they say.
 2. To be able to host unlimited tenants with or without SSL support on a **single IIS Site instance**.
-Opposite of above.
+Opposite of the above.

 **Use Case for #1**